What is in these drinks anyway?

 If you’ve slipped into the habit of sipping energy drinks round the clock, you are subjecting your teeth to a very long acid bath.
 The reason why these beverages have gained the notorious title of “the acid mouthwash” is their low pH ranging between 2.5 to 3.5.
 This is similar to you sipping the gastric acid from your stomach (which is not a very appetizing image!).
 Therefore, your teeth experience enamel erosion and become weak.
 Sometimes these drinks can cause or exacerbate acid reflux, and the extra influx of stomach acid can contribute to further wear on your enamel.

 The Role of Caffeine

 Another villain for your teeth is the caffeine content.
 It’s the most commonly consumed psychoactive substance and the reason why a can of energy drink makes you more focused.
 However, it allows harmful bacteria to grow in your mouth and cause tooth and enamel erosion.
 It also can cling to your tongue, and cause bad breath.

 A higher intake of caffeine would leave you with a dry mouth.
 It can sometimes slow down the production of saliva, which means there’s nothing to balance the acidic environment in your mouth.
 Less saliva can impact your gums, and teeth, taking away a natural defense against acid and its effects.

 In a nutshell, energy drinks are not an ideal beverage choice if you wish to care for your bright smile.
-If you are looking for more ways to care for your teeth, stop by our local Pearland, Pasadena, Baytown or Deer Park/La Porte dental offices to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.
+If you are looking for more ways to care for your teeth, Call our Pearland, Baytown or Deer Park/La Porte dental offices to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.